An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Conclusions Future Work

 \section{Conclusions \& Future Work}

 In this paper, we analyzed how long a system needs to observe conversational language cues, measured in number of words, in order to quantify different behaviors.
-We proposed an analysis framework and associated evaluation metrics that can be used to analyze behaviors in scenarios where ground-truth annotations are not available to compare against at every possible window length.
+We proposed an analysis framework and associated evaluation metrics that can be used to determine appropriate window lengths for behavior estimation, even in scenarios where reference human judgments are not available to compare against at every possible window length.
 We applied our analysis to the Couples Therapy dataset which contains a rich and diverse set of behaviors observed in real-life interactions.
-We also examined the robustness of our analysis to two different behavior scoring methods, a Maximum Likelihood N-gram model and a Deep Learning model.
-Finally, we compared our findings with those from similar work in speech processing and psychology and addressed pertinent issues related to the nature of human behavior expression in spoken language.
+We also examined the robustness of our analysis to two different behavior modeling methods, a Maximum Likelihood N-gram model and a Deep Neural Network model.
+Finally, we compared our findings with those from similar work in psychology, machine learning and speech processing and addressed pertinent issues related to the nature of human behavior expression in spoken language.

-Based on our analysis, we found that behaviors related to negative affect can be well captured even with short lexical observations while those related to positivity require more information.
-On the other hand, behaviors involving complex deliberations and back-and-forth dialogue tend to require much longer observation windows in order to be accurately understood while those related to dysphoric affect are, in general, difficult to quantify from language alone even when observed using long windows.
-Finally, when trying to obtain an overall, aggregate quantification of behavior based on information over a period of time, we find that different behaviors seem to be best captured by different functionals that might be indicative of their nature.
+Our analysis showed that affect-based behaviors are steadily and frequently expressed during a conversation and can be reliably captured from short lexical cues.
+On the other hand, behaviors involving complex, back-and-forth deliberations tend to be expressed in the form of rare and extreme events and require much longer observation windows in order to be accurately understood.
+Finally, the expression of dysphoria appears to be difficult to detect from language alone, even when observed using long windows.